Civoremo/buildWeek4_15_19-Droom-BE/README.md

 ```
 {
-  "message": "The job was deleted from the database."
+  "message": "The job skill has been successfully deleted."
 }
 ```